 Justin Mort QC specialises in disputes arising out of construction, energy, infrastructure and process engineering projects.
 He is recommended in Chambers and Partners in the “Construction” (Band 1) and “Energy and Natural Resources” sections.
 He is also recommended in Chambers and Partners Global and the Legal 500.
-Justin is to be appointed a QC in 2014, with effect from 14 April 2014.

 He has an unparalleled reputation as a successful trial advocate, strategist and lawyer.
 Comments in the directories include: “Justin is a fantastic lawyer as he gets straight into things and works incredibly hard on the detail.
 He can rip apart cases that need a detailed analysis”, “A strong, forceful advocate who is completely at home in the TCC” and “singled out for the strength of his intellect, and his vast knowledge of the technicalities of construction law”.
 He has recently worked on claims arising from a variety of energy projects including the construction of a wind farm in Scotland (delay claim), Pembroke power station (termination and final account dispute), a gas power station in Singapore, a hydro-electric dam in Malaysia (unforeseen grounds conditions claim) and a waste to energy power plant in England.